Ayumilan/Voice-control-menu-using-python/README.md

 # Voice-control-menu-using-python

 In this Project using python.
-I create a menu for prforming some srevices like:
+I create a menu for performing some services like:
 * basic command of windows
 * Kubernetes service
 * OTT paltform